Floods, who is to blame

 Now, because of the flood that has happened in Brisbane recently, we wonder what is happening to the weather; so, we want to ask; who is to blame for today global warming, and other weather issues that seem to follow one after the other?
 Do you think that it is our fault?
 Because we are not looking after our planet properly.

-We hope that in our community, there are clever people that can solve these problems one day.
+We hope that in our community, there are clever people that can solve these problems.
 So, I believe that we should try to understand these weather issues, and at the same time try to let these clever people do their job, even if what they have done is not perfect; but they have done their best, with what was known at that time.

 Therefore, we must understand first what is happening, before we blame somebody for what has happened.
 Anyhow, first let us see what is happening today in Australia, and after that we try to explain who is to blame?